-Calderdale and Huddersfield NHS Foundation Trust has developed many services to improve the care of people in the last year of life within both inpatient and community settings.
+Calderdale and Huddersfield NHS Foundation Trust have developed many services to improve the care of people in the last year of life within both inpatient and community settings.

-- Provide comfort bags for all dying patients and their families - Glideaway beds 8 have been bought to enable families to stay with their loved one - End of Life Care Facilitator - Horizon Group established to work collaboratively across all communities - Education increase in EOLC education - Companions EOLC companions have been trained to sit with and support dying patients on our wards - Champions 7 month training for colleagues to become EOLC Champions - ICODD DVD and training package is to be part of ESR for clinicians. - EOLC Steering Group to facilitate and coordinate EOLC within CHFT - Kirklees and Calderdale EOLC Education Group to develop and facilitate EOLC education across the area ensuring equity and quality of teaching. - In reach projects on MAU/ED and the stroke wards.
+- Provide comfort bags for all dying patients and their families - Glideaway beds 8 have been bought to enable families to stay with their loved one - End of Life Care Facilitator - Horizon Group established to work collaboratively across all communities - Education increase in EOLC education - Companions EOLC companions have been trained to sit with and support dying patients on our wards - Champions 7 month training for colleagues to become EOLC Champions - Individualised Care of the Dying Document (ICODD) DVD and training package is now part of essential training on ESR for clinicians. - EOLC Steering Group to facilitate and coordinate EOLC within CHFT - Kirklees and Calderdale EOLC Education Group to develop and facilitate EOLC education across the area ensuring equity and quality of teaching. - In reach projects on Medical Assessment Unit/Emergency Department and the stroke wards.
 The Stroke project has now been completed and has shown the benefits of in reach into this area by reducing bed days and also improved patient and family satisfaction.
 The MAU/ED project is currently on hold but it is hoped that it will be extended by 1 year and move into other areas of need. - New bereavement support across the Trust